Bajocode/exploring-modern-ios-architectures/README.md

 ###### Structure
 * **Model**
-  * A raw representation of the data
-  * Business logic
+  * Conceptual domain model, representing real state content
 * **View**
   * Passive `UIViewControllers`, cells, `UIViews`
   * May not know about Model or execute presentations
   * Delegates user interactions to the presenter
 * **Presenter**
-  * Mediator between Model and View
+  * Acts upon the model and the view
   * Contains the logic to handle user interactions
-  * Updates View's data and state
+  * Retrieves data from the Model and formats it for display in the View
-  * Converts Model to UI presentable format

 ## VIPER